 After a few weeks of using this cool light-strip, I can honestly say its well built and easy to use.
 As long as you download the correct app it will be simple to set up.

 We had it powered up from the USB port on the LG TV so once the television was turned on the light strip came on with it to give a nice ambiance glow to the background.
 I like a nice dark blue ambiance whereas the kids like bright red.
-I guess its fun for when they play on the Xbox to see the TV glowing.
+I guess its fun to see the TV glowing when they play on the Xbox.

 I like that there is also an on/off button near the USB controller.
 This provides a local quick button to turn off the light strip rather than looking for your phone.
 This applies if you have a constant USB power say provided by a phone charger or power pack.